- web check-in

 Grab a Cab - taxis are waiting right outside of the terminal to drive you wherever you need to go.
 You can get more info at Gold Coast Cabs.

-Surfers Paradise is one of the most visited tourist destinations in the world with a vibrant nightlife, clubs, shopping, and an impressive skyline.
-It’s just what it sounds like too- paradise.
-The annual Quicksilver Pro Surfing Competition is held at the coast as well as the Gold Coast 600, and Indy Car races in October.
-It’s a hub of activity for locals and travelers with wildlife, watersports, and world famous cuisine.
+Surfers Paradise is one of the most visited tourist destinations in the world with a vibrant nightclubs, bar, and restaurant scene; shopping, and an impressive skyline.
+The annual Quicksilver Pro and Roxy Pro Gold Coast Surfing Competition is held at the coast as well as the Virgin Australia Supercars Gold Coast 600 in October.
+It’s a hub of activity for travellers with sparkling beaches, water sports, and world famous cuisine.

 Take in the View - How does a breath-taking view at 230m up in the air sound?
 The Gold Coast SkyPoint Observation Deck on 77th floor of the Q1 Tower is a place to eat, drink, and see the Gold Coast from up high.

-Surfer’s Paradise Festival - the festival is held in April and is the place to be for wine, food, and entertainment.
+Surfer’s Paradise LIVE - the next festival will be held in May 2018 and is the place to go for wine, food, and entertainment.
 If you want to see all things Surfers Paradise, the festival has it all.

 Catch a Wave - as the name implies, people not only come here to shop, dine, backpack, and enjoy the nightlife.
 They come to surf.
-Surfer’s Paradise has plenty of space to surf and if you get in over your head, stick your hand up and a lifesaver will be ready to dive in.
+Surfer’s Paradise has plenty of waves and space to surf and there’s a multitude of learn to surf schools across the Gold Coast’s beaches.coolangatta

 Located only 5 km from the Gold Coast airport, this seaside village offers shopping, beaches, rock pools, dive sites, surfing, whale watching, and…everything.
 If you want to go snorkeling or diving off of Cook Island, you can do it here.
 If bush walking and hiking is your thing you can visit Mt.
 Warning (a 2 hour hike to the top) or Mt.
 Cougal to explore the wildlife and take in the scenery.

-People come to Gold Coast from all over the world to visit Lamington National Park.
-It’s a Unesco World Heritage site that’s home to gorgeous outdoor scenery and almost 200km of trails.
+Just 45 minutes’ drive from Surfers Paradise is the World Heritage Gondwana Rainforest.
+Visit Lamington National Park, home to gorgeous outdoor scenery and almost 200km of trails.
 Bring your backpack and lots of water.

-Springbrook National Park is a favorite hot spot as well because it’s actually what’s left over of the Tweed Shield volcano.
+Springbrook National Park is a favourite hot spot with nature lovers and adventurists and is the remanence of the Tweed Shield volcano.
 It’s a hikers dream with trails running through the subtropical wonderland that offers an outdoor experience you’ll never forget.

-Gold Coast is famous for its more than 35 beaches.
-You can surf, layout, or play with the kids at any of them, just be sure to observe the boundaries and rules at each one.
-A few of the most frequented beaches are: Surfers Paradise Beach, Broadbeach, Main Beach, and Tallebudgeera Creek (a short drive on the coast) is great for families who want to take a dip without the business of the surf crowd.
+The Gold Coast is famous for its glistening beaches.
+Choose to surf, layout, or play with the kids at any of the 35 on offer.
+Be sure to stay safe, observe the weather and beach conditions, be sun safe and stay between the red and yellow flags when you swim.
+A few of the most popular beaches are: Broadbeach, Main Beach, and Tallebudgeera Creek.
+Tallebudgeera is perfect for families who want to take a dip in more calmer waters or try their hand at Stand-Up Paddle Boarding

 If thrill rides aren’t you’re thing, you can buy your tickets to take in the breathtaking 360’ views from the Skypoint observation deck below.